 - The first step is to make sure you are simply shampooing regularly to reduce excess oil and eliminate the buildup of dead skin.
 If that’s not working or if it’s making the issue worse, move on to step 2.
 There’s a possibility that your scalp is reacting to one or more ingredients in your hair care products, as many conventional shampoos are made with drying and irritating chemicals.
 Alternatively, your shampoo may just not use ingredients that are effective at maintaining the balance of your scalp .

-- Next, move on to the most effective and common way to treat and control dandruff: a dandruff shampoo.7 But be warned: not all of them use highly effective, naturally derived ingredients.
+- Next, move on to the most effective and common way to treat and control dandruff: a dandruff shampoo.7 But be warned: not all of them use highly effective, clean ingredients.
 Shampoos with Tea Tree Oil, like our Invigorating Shampoo, have been shown to reduce the severity of flakes, according to experts.8 Ours uses Tea Tree, Menthol and Witch Hazel to remove excess oil and product residue as well as soothe scalp dryness and itchiness.

 - In addition, we recommend trying a scalp scrub, like our Purifying Scalp Scrub, which balances your scalp’s pH levels, removes excess oil and product buildup, and exfoliates the skin that becomes dandruff later on.